hanishkvc/prgs-fin-finfoolserrandkvc/README.rst

 Author: HanishKVC
 Version: v20210317IST1234
 License: GPL
-Status: OUT OF SYNC with PROGRAM
+Status: Partly OUT OF SYNC with PROGRAM

 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by